axcoto/k8s-cni-ipsec/final/vagrant/README.md

 ```

 This creates namespace `demo`, run 9 pods of a simple echo server which echo
 the target hostname and visitor ip address.
-This echo server runs on port 5678
+This echo server runs on port 5678.
+The source code of this server is at: https://github.com/yeolabs/k8s-cni-ipsec/tree/master/final/echo_server

-Once all pods are ready, you can attach a shell into them, and pod
+Once all pods are ready, you can attach a shell into them, and try to
+`curl` other pod ip.

-should be able to communicate freely with other pods use the virtual ip
+They should be able to communicate freely with other pods use the virtual ip
 from VPN.
 That's the IP address of subnet *10.173.0.0/16*.

 To find the IP Address of node, you can SSH into a server and find the docker